EddieBreeg/Apollo/README.md

 You may also want to specify `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` if your intellisense relies on the `compile_commands.json` file.

 Finally, build the project with `cmake --build`.
 When using MSVC/Ninja, build presets are available for the different configurations.
 Otherwise you'll have to provide the `--config` flag yourself.

+Alternatively, the presets file also provides helpful workflows for automatically executing both the configure and build steps in a single command, for example: `cmake --workflow ninja_debug`.